robertzk/rnotes/knitr/knitr.md

 * The `utils::getFromNamespace` helper is a neat shortcut for `get('foo', envir = getNamespace('bar'))`.

-* Your code doesn't have to look nice to be popular.

 * The `codetools::findLocalsList` and `codetools::findGlobals` functions exists and
   are useful, but I have no idea what they do.